This page lists all course objectives with their assessment criteria.

 [TM-LLM-Compute] (376)

-I can analyze the computational requirements of training and inference of generative AI systems.
+I can analyze how computational requirements scale with model size and context length, and reason about the feasibility of training and running generative AI systems.

 Optimization Games